anlutro/laravel-4-core/readme.md

 ### Improved form builder

-Replace the default Laravel HtmlServiceProvider with `anlutro\Core\Form\ServiceProvider` in the providers array.
+Replace the default Laravel HtmlServiceProvider with `anlutro\Core\Html\ServiceProvider` in the providers array.

 ## Contact